Indicators of child sexual abuse

 - is never allowed out or always has someone else from the family with them

-- shows signs of depression, self-harming, or drug or alcohol abuse
+- shows signs of depression, self-harming, or abuse of alcohol and other drugs

 - seems scared or nervous about an upcoming family holiday overseas